wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/1-intro-common-data-service.md

-Whether you are building a canvas app or a model-driven app, Common Data Service is the ideal data source because it is the foundational data source of Power Platform.
+Whether you are building a canvas app or a model-driven app, Dataverse is the ideal data source because it is the foundational data source of Power Platform.
 As a result, you will experience the most functionality, the deepest integrations, the most features, and the best ease-of-use of any available data sources.
 From